Rosalie (2023 film)

 Rosalie is a 2023 historical drama film directed by Stéphanie Di Giusto from a screenplay by Di Giusto and Sandrine Le Coustumer, based on a treatment by Le Coustumer and Alexandra Echkenazi.
 The film stars Nadia Tereszkiewicz and Benoît Magimel.
 It is loosely inspired by the life of Clémentine Delait, a famous French bearded lady from the beginning of the 20th century.

 It had its world premiere in the Un Certain Regard section at the 76th Cannes Film Festival on 18 May 2023, where it competed for the Queer Palm.
 It was theatrically released in France on 10 April 2024.

 Synopsis

 In 1870s Brittany, Rosalie is a young woman who hides a secret: she is a bearded lady.
-She shaves, to avoid her fear of being rejected.
+She shaves her face to avoid her fear of being rejected.
 Abel, owner of a café and in debt, marries Rosalie for her dowry without knowing his bride's secret.